yashvijariwala/Data-Science/README.md

 # Data-Science

+**Getting Started**

-Clone this repo (for help see this tutorial).
+1) Clone this repo

-Raw Data is being kept within this repo.
+2) Raw Data is being kept within this repo.

-If using offline data mention that and how they may obtain the data from the froup)
+3) If using offline data mention that and how they may obtain the data from the froup)